MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/germany/emea-deu-e-invoices-import.md

 [!include [banner](../../includes/banner.md)]

-This article provides information to help you get started with the import of incoming vendor electronic invoices in the Germany-specific **xRechnung** format based on the Universal Business Language (UBL) syntax in Microsoft Dynamics 365 Finance to comply with to the [country regulatory requirements](https://www.test.de/).
+This article provides information to help you get started with the import of incoming vendor electronic invoices in the Germany-specific **xRechnung** format based on the Universal Business Language (UBL) syntax in Microsoft Dynamics 365 Finance to comply with to the country regulatory requirements.

+The functionality is based on **Electronic Reporting** framework and implements the import workflow described in the diagram below.

 ![Diagram of the electronic invoicing import workflow.](emea-deu-einvoices-import.jpg)

-## Prerequisites

-Before you complete the procedures in this article, the following prerequisites must be met:

-- The primary address of the legal entity must be in Germany.
+## Configuration and usage of vendor electronic invoices import

+For more information how to configure and use of vendor electronic invoices import in Germany, see [Import vendor electronic invoices](../europe/emea-peppol-import.md).

 > [!NOTE]
 > The.

-For more information, see [Import vendor electronic invoices](../europe/emea-peppol-import.md).

 ## More resources